 Does Wearing A Mask Reduce Blood Oxygen Levels?
 No. Wearing tight fitting, highly restrictive surgical masks long term has also not caused a significant or dangerous build up of Carbon Dioxide.

 Damp?
 If you’re working hard it’s likely to get damp inside pretty fast.
 Still, if you keep it on and bear with the inconvenience it could genuinely make a difference if you have the virus but don’t know.
 It’s up to all of us to take personal responsibility.

 Glasses?
 If you wear glasses they can get foggy.
 There are some good tips out there on avoiding this, but the jist is to keep the mask tight around your nose and use an anti-fogging solution.
 Try to get a face mask for climbing with a metal clip that fastens around the nose.

 Only wimps wear masks.
 If wearing a face mask threatens your ego that much you probably need to have a good think about your values.

 Does It Really Help Though?
 Aren’t Holds Nasty Anyway?

-If you want to argue there are plenty of forums for it.
-If you wouldn't mind doing everyone a favor, spending a few dollars, and following a few simple guidelines during the worst health crisis the world has faced in our lifetime - that would be great.
+If you want to argue there are plenty of echo chambers online for you to go to.
+If you wouldn’t mind doing everyone a favor, spending a few dollars, and following a few simple guidelines during the worst health crisis the world has faced in our lifetime – that would be great.